mfaani/mfaani/content/posts/devtools/why-does-pod-lib-lint-fail-suddenly-fail-to-build.md

 ## My altered Proposal:

 - Keep the `Podfile.lock` + `/Pods` folder.
-- For any any dependency in your PodSpec that's specified using teh Optimistic operator:
+- For any any dependency in your PodSpec that's specified using the Optimistic operator:
   - Ask devs to do `pod update <Optimistically-Specified-dependency>` more aggressively.
 You could just add this as part of your build phase, pre-commit hook etc.
   - Add a `pod update <Optimistically-Specified-dependency>` step in our CI — before you build the Example app and run your tests.
 - For `pod update <some-library>` to work as expected: